 During talks in Zaire with President Mobutu Sese Seko, the Egyptian Minister of State for Foreign Affairs Dr.

-During talks in Zaire with President Mobutu Sese Seko, the Egyptian Minister of State for Foreign Affairs Dr. Boutros Ghali has said that Egypt is in favour of a permanent inter-African police force, Speaking on television on Wednesday (14 June) Ghali said that this would strengthen African unity.
+Background: During talks in Zaire with President Mobutu Sese Seko, the Egyptian Minister of State for Foreign Affairs Dr. Boutros Ghali has said that Egypt is in favour of a permanent inter-African police force, Speaking on television on Wednesday (14 June) Ghali said that this would strengthen African unity.

 SYNOPSIS: At the end of his two day official visit, Dr. Boutros Ghali told reporters in the Zairean capital of Kinshasa that Egypt was in favour of anything that would strengthen African unity.
 Dr. Ghali went on to say that Egypt's President Sadat would shortly be announcing what assistance Egypt would make available to Zaire.
 This would be to help Zaire rebuild its armed forces following the invasion by anti-government rebels of the country's southern Shaba province last month.